mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 population at Ma'kot remained stable.
 Only Rabban who had achieved the rank of Sanhedra Rabbai were tested and only those who would not be missed were sent.
-In addition the Scanian's have a large population of non- adapted followers that the Imperial's seem to forget are totally Scanian in mind and ideal.
+In addition the Scanian's have a large population of non-adapted followers that the Imperial's seem to forget are totally Scanian in mind and ideal.
 Once the Centre was established, training of the Sanheichiir (Little Knives of the Mind) resumed in eamest.
 Each Scanian Sanhedra